Criteria and restrictions to access reception conditions

 In previous years, and despite practical challenges and concerns, spontaneous asylum applicants did not face systematic obstacles in gaining access to available material reception conditions (e.g., due to delays in the issuance of the individual certificate of the asylum application or a strict assessment of resources).

-Access to CPR’s Refugee Reception Centre (Centro de Acolhimento para Refugiados, CAR) that accommodates isolated adults and families is dependent on written referral from AIMA-CNAR.
+Access to the accommodation provided by the host entities – such as CPR’s Refugee Reception Centre (Centro de Acolhimento para Refugiados, CAR) that accommodates isolated adults and families – is dependent on written referral from AIMA-CNAR.
 The same stands for the provision of material conditions such as financial assistance by CPR to asylum applicants who have opted for private housing with relatives.

-Following admission to the regular procedure, or if the application is deemed inadmissible or is rejected in an accelerated procedure,[28] the asylum applicant is referred by CPR to the Single Operative Group (SOG) through its social monitoring subgroup.
-The SOG decides on the provision of material reception conditions in the regular procedure (by ISS), or at appeal stage (by SCML), based on an individual report that includes information on the socio-economic circumstances of the individual.
+Following admission to the regular procedure, or if the application is deemed inadmissible or is rejected in an accelerated procedure,[29] the asylum applicant is generally referred by frontline service providers to the social monitoring subgroup chaired by AIMA.
+The subgroup decides on the provision of material reception conditions in the regular procedure or at appeal stage, based on an individual report that includes information on the socio-economic circumstances of the individual.
 Given that asylum applicants admitted to the regular procedure are often unemployed, and lack financial resources, it is not common to cease the provision of material reception conditions at this point.

 Upon release from detention, asylum applicants may face challenges in accessing reception conditions as AIMA claims not being responsible for reception of applicants already notified of a decision on admissibility, inadmissibility or rejection in an accelerated procedure.
-It should be noted that, at this stage, the cases have not yet been referred to the ISS and/or SCML in the context of the social monitoring subgroup of the SOG.
+It should be noted that, at this stage, the cases have not yet been referred to the ISS or SCML in the context of the social monitoring subgroup.
 According to PSP, applicants are advised to contact AIMA and ISS to request support upon release.
-On some occasions, PSP has to take action to identify solutions, namely by contacting the social emergency line (144).
+On some occasions, PSP has to take action to identify solutions.
+CPR received reports of applicants having to resort to the social emergency line (144) due to the absence of reception solutions.

 As for unaccompanied children, PSP refers the case to the Family and Juvenile Court.
 ISS later identifies a reception facility, such as CPR’s CACR, according to the court order.

-CPR is aware that in some cases in 2024 the release from detention was delayed due to the lack of reception responses on national territory.
+CPR is aware that in some cases in 2025 the release from detention was delayed due to the lack of reception responses on national territory, including applicants with special reception needs, even where a court order for release had been issued.

 [2] Article 61(2) Asylum Act.